1972 Adana Turkish Airlines DC-9 crash

-On 21 January 1972, a McDonnell Douglas DC-9-32 registered as TC-JAC operated by Turkish Airlines crashed on approach while trying to make an emergency landing at Adana Airport.
-The aircraft was en-route from Kandara Airport in Jeddah, Saudi Arabia, to Ankara Esenboğa Airport with a stopover at Damascus Airport with only five crew members on board after carrying passengers to Hajj the day before.

-After taking off from Damascus for the second leg of the flight, the plane had a cabin pressurization problem and attempted to divert to Adana.
-The aircraft had a go-around in its first landing attempt due to poor visibility.
+On 21 January 1972, a McDonnell Douglas DC-9-32 operated by Turkish Airlines crashed on approach while making an emergency landing at Adana Airport.
+The aircraft was en-route from Kandara Airport in Jeddah, Saudi Arabia, to Esenboğa Airport in Ankara, Turkey, with a stopover at Damascus Airport in Syria.
+There were only five crew members on board as the aircraft was being repositioned after carrying passengers to Hajj the day before.
+After taking off from Damascus for the second leg of the flight, the plane experienced technical problems and attempted to divert to Adana.
+The pilots decided to go-around during the first landing attempt due to poor visibility.
 During the second attempt, the plane flew too low and crashed in a field 6 km away from the airport, and subsequently caught fire.
-One of the five crew members died in the flames, while three others were injured.
+One of the five crew members died in the flames, while four others were injured.

-Background

-Aircraft
+Aircraft and crew

-The aircraft was a McDonnell Douglas DC-9-32, registered as TC-JAC, and named Marmara; it was manufactured in 1968.
-Two days prior to the accident, on 19 January, the plane carried the 13th Prime Minister of Turkey Nihat Erim and a delegation from Ankara to France, and was due to bring them back later on the accident day.
-Before the prime minister boarded the McDonnell Douglas DC-9, it underwent an "extensive technical control" and its interior was searched for explosives with detectors.
+The aircraft was a McDonnell Douglas DC-9-32 with serial number 47213/358, registered as TC-JAC, and named Marmara; it was manufactured in 1968.
+Two days prior to the accident, on 19 January, the plane carried the 13th Prime Minister of Turkey Nihat Erim and a delegation from Ankara to Paris, France, and was due to bring them back later on the day of the accident.
+Before the prime minister boarded the aircraft, it underwent an "extensive technical control" and its interior was searched for explosives with detectors.

-Crew

 On board the flight deck were Captain Mahzar İpek, aged 46, and First Officer Celâlettin Yeprem, aged 51.
 Both had been flying with the airline for 15 years, after leaving the Turkish Air Force in 1957.
 There were three cabin crew members: Nilgün Dener, Selva Aksöyek and Hülya Maviler.
 Maviler had also been a crew member on a Turkish Airlines flight that was hijacked to Sofia in September 1969.